Free Stuff

 Please show you’re not a spam bot.

-Stress and Restoration
+Stress and Self-Reg

 Grey cover, with a white circle center.
 In the middle of the page, there is drawing of a game of tug-o-war between two people, with a person at the center of the rope.
 The words "5 of the Most Overlooked (and Common) Stressors" are at the top, with "For Autistics, Highly Sensitive People, and Anyone Who Is Sensitive To Stress" underneath it.
 At the bottom, it writes "Heather Cook" and "Autism Chrysalis LLC".